rodrigoandresd/holbertonschool-validation/module4_task2/README.md

 This will display a list of available targets and a brief description of each one.

+test: Tests API using go test
+lint: Lints all the go files using golangci-lint
+unit-tests: Runs implemented unit test using go test
+integration-tests: Runs integration test using go test
+package: Generates a zip archive to deployment
+build-docker: Builds a Docker image from Dockerfile on build directory
+docker-tests: Test the generated docker image using container-structure-test and cst.yml config file

 ## Code Comments

 The source code for this project includes comments to provide additional